Children are tiny explorers who are always in search of new stimuli to gain a new understanding of the environment that

 4. Cultivating Discipline and Responsibility:

-Providing the child their own space where they can indulge in purposeful outdoor activities values of respect and discipline in children are often developed in children.
+Providing the child their own space where they can indulge in purposeful outdoor activities and values of respect and discipline in children are often developed in children.

 Growing their own plants in a garden, and interacting with sand or water can help them achieve a sense of purpose and gain a sense of responsibility.

 5. Mental and Emotional Benefits:

 Montessori Outdoor Play activities or environments allow children to venture out of their comfort zone and interact with natural elements.

 By interacting with natural elements or independently playing in a natural setting, the body releases a chemical called serotonin that relieves anxiety and makes an individual tranquil.